-- a) Terms of repayments : On Demand - b) Nature of Security Given: (i) Channel Finance from Tata Capital is personally guaranteed by Directors & secured by pledge on Stock & Book Debts created out of bank finance of Tata Capital v)Channel Finance from Standard Chartered Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Standard Chartered Bank.

-(iii)Channel Finance from Axis Bank Limited is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Axis Bank Limited iii)Channel Finance from Indusind Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Indusind Bank.

-(i)Channel Finance from Federal Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Federal Bank.

-vi)Channel Finance from Yes Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Yes Bank.
+- a) Terms of repayments: On Demand - b) Nature of Security Given: - i.
+Channel Finance from Tata Capital is personally guaranteed by Directors & secured by pledge on Stock & Book Debts created out of bank finance of Tata Capital - ii.
+Channel Finance from Axis Bank Limited is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Axis Bank Limited. - iii.
+Channel Finance from DBS Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of DBS Bank. - iv.
+Channel Finance from Federal Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Federal Bank. - v.
+Channel Finance from Standard Chartered Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Standard Chartered Bank. - vi.
+Channel Finance from Yes Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of Yes Bank. - vii.
+Channel Finance from ICICI Bank is personally guaranteed by Directors & secured by pledge of Stock & Book Debts created out of bank finance of ICICI Bank.

 The Company has borrowings from banks against the security of current assets and the company is submitting the monthly statement of stock and receivables to the banks.
 The monthly statements of current asset filed by the company are in agreement with the books of accounts with a variation of 3%.
 Such variations are incorporated along with any other audit related changes at their respective time intervals.
-Following is the variance table in the respective months:
+Following is the variance table in the respective months.

-Current Assets - Submitted to Current Assets - As per Current Assets - As per Books
+Yearly Current Assets - Submitted to Bank Current Assets - As per Books Current Assets - As per Books

-Yearly Bank Books
+December, 2024 54,268.37 53,695.29 1.06%

 March, 2024 47,950.67 46,774.39 2.45%

 March, 2023 35,326.75 35,031.86 0.83%

 March, 2022 24,016.46 23,723.32 1.22%